nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">

-:information_source: **For Your Information**
-The last viewed profile will remain displayed on the profile panel should there be any exceptions thrown during the parsing process.
+:information_source: **Info:** The last viewed profile will remain displayed on the profile panel should there be any exceptions thrown during the parsing process.

 </div>